A restricted superposition principle for (non-)linear Fokker-Planck-Kolmogorov equations on Hilbert spaces: Framework

+\textbf{Kolmogorov operator and FPKE:} Let $L$ be the Kolmogorov operator, acting on finitely based functions $\varphi \in \mathcal FC^2( \{e_i\})$, which is given by

-for $(t,y) \in [0,T] \times \mathbb R^\infty$ and some $d \in \mathbb N$ depending on $\varphi$. \begin{remark} As usual, $L$ obviously also acts on finitely based functions that are in addition explicitly depending on time, because this time-dependence is ``irrelevant'' for the partial derivatives appearing in the operator.
+for $(t,y) \in [0,T] \times \mathbb R^\infty$. \begin{remark} As usual, $L$ obviously also acts on finitely based functions that are in addition explicitly depending on time, because this time-dependence is ``irrelevant'' for the partial derivatives appearing in the operator.
 But we will not need the often used classes of time-dependent test functions and rather mostly apply $L$ to functions $\varphi \in \mathcal FC_{c}^\infty(\{e_i\})$ in the following. \end{remark}